bqianz/NetworkNotes/ch1_notes.md

 by point-to-point communication links (usually WAN are such networks)

 ## Internet Backbone:
--a switched network of interconnected routers
+- a switched network of interconnected routers

 ## Circuit Switching:
 - dedicated physical path connect source and destination end-systems